AndreasDen/fifa-dashboard/README.md

 You can go to visit a live demo [here](https://andreasden.github.io/fifa-dashboard).
 Feel free to play around and even add a new game to the data.

+Since this is a WIP it is only tested in Chrome and FF.

 ## Roadmap
 This prototype WIP.
 There are a lot of ideas for the future:
 - build a UI for the users' profile.
 There could be functions like: